davebeiler/Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting load balancing to the network.
 - What aspect of security do load balancers protect?
 What is the advantage of a jump box?
-Allows only my computer access to my Azure network
+Allows only my computer access to my AWS network

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system monitor.
 - What does Filebeat watch for? monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing